mengyi-git/FunctionalDisabilityChinaUS/README.md

   * 3: healthy to dead
   * 4: disabled to dead

+Exposure indicator
+  * If `R_H=1', then the individual is exposed to the risk of transition types 1 and 3.
+  * If `R_D=1', then the individual is exposed to the risk of transition types 2 and 4.

 # How to use the code
 Use `main.m` for model estimation and simulation.
 Note that to estimate the trend model, one needs to estimate the static model first since the initial values used in estimating the trend model depend on the estimated parameters of the static model.
 Similarly, the trend model needs to be estimated before estimating the frailty model.